AltropInc/alt/doc/script/TypeReference.md

 sl := SizeList(1,2,3,4,5);
 s1[2] = s[3];   // assign the value stored in sl[3] to the location indicated by sl[2]
 ```
 Note that a function can only return a reference in object/class scope.
-Returning a reference in block to I/O scope is considered an error.
+Returning a reference in block or I/O scope is considered an error.